snacktavish/TreeUpdatingComparison/answers/OpenTree_exercise_answers.md

 There is conflict across the different Cuhna trees, but still not reciprocal monophyly.

+**Q** *We lost a taxon!
+Which one?
+Why?*

+The genus Taeniopygia is not monophyletic!
+According to Jetz et al 2012 https://tree.opentreeoflife.org/opentree/argus/ottol@708325/Taeniopygia

 **Q** *Are the relationships in 'turtle_iqtree_OTT.tre' different than the relationships from OpenTree?*

 Yes